psyomn/notes/languages/ocl/ocl-ruby/ocl-ruby.markdown

       end
     end

-    # I am extending the core library this way, so that Array has a method called
+    # I am extending the core library this way via monkey patching,
+    # so that Array has a method called 'sum' (so that it looks more
-    # 'sum' (so that it looks more familiar to OCL).
-In other ruby applications,
+    # familiar to OCL).
+In other ruby applications, this sort of thing
-    # this sort of thing is usually discouraged.
+    # is usually discouraged.
 If you need to do something like
     # this in Ruby, you should look into Refinements.
     class Array
       def sum